 - Reduce external stimuli — Dim the lights, lower the sound, and find a safe space.

-What users say about Hugsback for PTSD
+What do users say about Hugsback for PTSD?

-“During panic moments I use it as an anchor.
+“During panic moments, I use it as an anchor.
 It helps me come back to the present.” — Sophie N.

 Is Hugsback suitable for adults with PTSD?